 8. Reduction of scars: If you have a fresh burn, apply lemon juice on it to experience the cooling effect.
 To treat the old burn scar, apply lemon juice regularly to fade the scar.

-10. Hair Care: Apply the mixture of fresh curd and a few drops of lemon juice on the scalp ten minutes before taking head bath.
+10. Hair Care: Apply the mixture of fresh curd and a few drops of lemon juice on the scalp for ten minutes before taking a head bath.
 This will reduce dandruff and bad odor from the scalp.
 Along with freshness, lemon gives luster to the hair.

 12. Fever: Drinking lemon juice during fever breaks the fever by increasing perspiration.
 It also gives relief from cold and flu.

 13. Reduces blood pressure: Lemon has potassium in it.
 Hence, it is good for people suffering from heart ailments.
-Lemon controls high blood pressure, nausea, and dizziness, mainly because it provides calm sensation to both body and the mind.
-It also helps to reduce the stress and depression.
+Lemon controls high blood pressure, nausea, and dizziness, mainly because it provides a calm sensation to both body and the mind.
+It also helps to reduce stress and depression.

-Though lemon can't cure the diseases like malaria, fever etc completely, it surely aids in the treatment.
+Though lemon can't cure the diseases like malaria, fever, etc completely, it surely aids in the treatment.
 The daily practice of eating a quarter lemon along with food or drink keeps you healthy and strong.
 It builds your immunity.
-However, don't touch the lemon juice on the teeth directly because the acid in it may harm the teeth enamel.
+However, don't touch the lemon juice on the teeth directly because the acid in it may harm the teeth' enamel.